simoninireland/simplicial/doc/implementation/simplicialcomplex.rst

 *Addition and removal of simplices*:

-* :meth:`AbstractSimplicialComplex.addSimplex` to perform basic addition of simplices
+- :meth:`Representation.addSimplex` to perform basic addition of simplices
-* :meth:`AbstractSimplicialComplex.forceDeleteSimplex` to delete
+- :meth:`Representation.forceDeleteSimplex` to delete
   individual simplices regardless of consequences
-* :meth:`AbstractSimplicialComplex.relabelSimplex` to relabel individual
+- :meth:`Representation.relabelSimplex` to relabel individual
   simplices

 *Retrieving simplices*:

-* :meth:`AbstractSimplicialComplex.simplices` to enumerate simplices
+- :meth:`Representation.simplices` to enumerate simplices
-* :meth:`AbstractSimplicialComplex.simplicesOfOrder` to enumerate
+- :meth:`Representation.simplicesOfOrder` to enumerate
   simplices of a given order
-* :meth:`AbstractSimplicialComplex.containsSimplex` to test for membership
+- :meth:`Representation.containsSimplex` to test for membership
-* :meth:`AbstractSimplicialComplex.maxOrder` to return the order of the largest simplex
+- :meth:`Representation.maxOrder` to return the order of the largest simplex

 *Accessing details of an individual simplex*:

-* :meth:`AbstractSimplicialComplex.orderOf` to return the order of a simplex
+- :meth:`Representation.orderOf` to return the order of a simplex
-* :meth:`AbstractSimplicialComplex.indexOf` to map a simplex to its index in the appropriate boundary operator
+- :meth:`Representation.indexOf` to map a simplex to its index in the appropriate boundary operator
-* :meth:`AbstractSimplicialComplex.getAttribujtes` and
+- :meth:`Representation.getAttribujtes` and
-  :meth:`AbstractSimplicialComplex.setAttributes` to get and set the attributes dict of a simplex
+  :meth:`Representation.setAttributes` to get and set the attributes dict of a simplex
-* :meth:`AbstractSimplicialComplex.faces` to find the faces of a simplex
+- :meth:`Representation.faces` to find the faces of a simplex
-* :meth:`AbstractSimplicialComplex.cofaces` to find the cofaces of a simplex
+- :meth:`Representation.cofaces` to find the cofaces of a simplex
-* :meth:`AbstractSimplicialComplex.basisOf` to find the basis of a simplex
+- :meth:`Representation.basisOf` to find the basis of a simplex

 *Topological information*:

-* :meth:`AbstractSimplicialComplex.boundaryOperator` to compute the
+- :meth:`Representation.boundaryOperator` to compute the
   boundary operator matrix for a given order of simplices

 This is still quite a surface area, but significantly less than the